lyteword/kjv/acts/chapter-11.md

 <sup>15</sup> And as I began to speak, the Holy Ghost fell on them, as on us at the beginning.

-<sup>16</sup> Then remembered I the word of the Lord, how that he said, John indeed baptized with water ; but ye shall be baptized with the Holy Ghost .
+<sup>16</sup> Then remembered I the word of the Lord, how that he said, John indeed baptized with water; but ye shall be baptized with the Holy Ghost.

 <sup>17</sup> Forasmuch then as God gave them the like gift as *he did* unto us, who believed on the Lord Jesus Christ; what was I, that I could withstand God?